juhui-furiosa/workflow-automation/README.md

 - LLM:
    - [furiosa-ai/Llama-3.1-8B-Instruct](https://huggingface.co/furiosa-ai/Llama-3.1-8B-Instruct)

+## Language Support
+This AI Workflow Automator supports both Korean and English languages:
+- 🇰🇷 Korean: 오늘 일정 요약해서 슬랙에 보내고 노션에도 기록해
+- 🇺🇸 English: Summarize today’s schedule and send it to Slack and Notion.

+You can interact with the system using either language for your workflow automation needs.

 ## Usage

 Execute the `.py` file using the command below to test the recipe for building an AI Workflow Automator that connects calendar data with Slack and Notion through natural language commands.